Program Requirements for Classics (Classics), 2022-2023

 Time-to-Degree

-Adequately prepared students taking a normal course load of three courses per quarter are expected to complete the M.A. degree in six quarters.
+Adequately prepared students taking a normal course load of three courses per quarter are expected to complete the requirements for the M.A in Classics degree. degree in six quarters.
+As noted above, the M.A. in Greek and the M.A. in Latin degrees are only offered to students leaving the program without completing the Ph.D. requirements.
 Entering students whose initial level of preparation is not fully adequate may be allowed one year to remedy deficiencies before beginning the regular M.A. program.
-Students whose diagnostic examination upon entry indicates need may be required to take remedial courses.
-Students serving as teaching assistants (normally not in the first year of study) are permitted to count the required course 375 as one of the three courses constituting the normal load per quarter.
+Students whose diagnostic examination upon entry indicates need may be required to take additional courses.

 DEGREE NORMATIVE TIME TO ATC (Quarters) NORMATIVE TTD MAXIMUM TTD